 Mapu’a ‘a Vaea Blowholes

-A stretch of 5 kilometres along Tongapatu’s south coast is home to one of Tonga’s most notable landmarks.
+A stretch of 5 kilometres along Tongapatu’s south coast is home to one of the best tourist attractions in Tonga.
 Nearby the village of Houma lie hundreds of blowholes, which, given the right conditions, catapult water 30 metres into the air.
 Like many other spots around Tonga, you may well be the only tourist there.
 Having the place to yourself is a special feeling as you witness surging waters shooting up all around.
 If possible try and visit on a windy day, as the rougher waters will mean you get to witness this spectacle in all its glory.
 To visit, either take a taxi or rent a car from the capital and test your navigation skills.
 We did the latter and despite having a very basic map and no previous knowledge of driving on the island, were able to get there with no more than a few wrong turns.
 We’d definitely say a visit to the Mapu’a ‘a Vaea blowholes is one of the best things to do in Tongatapu.